syafiyft/syafiyft/README.md

 **Blockchain & DeFi** — Exploring tokenomics, smart contract patterns, and DeFi protocol design.
 How do we build financial systems that actually work?

-**Mobile at Scale** — Enterprise mobile apps with offline-first sync, clean architecture, and real-time data.
+**Mobile at Scale** — Enterprise mobile apps using React Native.

+**Ruby** - Just feel like learning cuz it looks fun.
+I want to expand my knowledge on Backend as well.

 ---